There are opportunities for all of us to engage in reading every day. Encouraging children to read starts at home and it’s never too early to start.

 - Check for understanding.
 Encourage your child to think about the story and characters as they go.
 This teaches him to stop and reflect as he reads.

-By helping children to recognise the need for reading for pleasure, we are giving them the best possible opportunity to develop the skills they will need to be literate, passionate readers.
+By helping children to recognise the need for reading for pleasure, we are giving them the best possible opportunity to develop the literacy skills they will need to become passionate readers.

 To learn more about how Trinity helps boys to flourish, download our prospectus.